15 Top-Rated Things to Do in Annecy

 Tourists should keep in mind that the Vieille Ville of Annecy, with its fairy-tale ambience of peaceful canals and meandering cobblestone streets, is only a small area in the center of the city.
 The rest of the Annecy city center is more modern and does not have the same charm.
 Most of the hotels on this list are either in the Old Town or near the lake.

-- Budget Hotels: In the heart of the Vieille Ville, the three-star Ibis Annecy Centre Vieille Ville provides minimalistic contemporary-style accommodations and excellent amenities for the price.
-The hotel offers a 24-hour front desk and parking.
+- In the heart of the Vieille Ville, the three-star ibis Annecy Centre Vieille Ville provides minimalistic contemporary-style accommodations and excellent amenities for the price.
+The hotel offers front-desk reception available 24 hours and bicycle rentals.
 For an additional charge, guests may opt for the breakfast, which is served in a dining area with views of the Thiou Canal.
-The two-star Hotel des Alpes is only a five-minute walk to the lake and about a 10-minute walk to the Vieille Ville.
-The hotel's simple guest rooms feature tasteful decor.
-Amenities include concierge service and breakfast for a small charge.

 More Related Articles on PlanetWare.com